Also available in: French

 Thinking of going camping during the cold season?
 Check out our Winter Camping Guide for more tips on mattresses, winter tents, and how-to techniques.

-How to choose a winter sleeping bag suitable for the chilly weather?
+How to choose a winter sleeping bag that is suitable for the weather?

 Choosing the right sleeping bag for the right temperatures means that you don’t have to wear layer upon layer upon layer!
 However, it’s important not to sleep with the same clothes you wore during the day as you’ll be bringing the humidity into your sleeping bag with you.